mongodb/mongo-cxx-driver/etc/releasing.md

 - Checkout the master branch.
 Push the commit containing changes to `etc/` and `docs/`.
 This may require pushing the commit to a fork of the C++ Driver repository and creating a pull request.
+- Edit the `Installing the MongoDB C driver` section of `docs/content/mongocxx-v3/installation/advanced.md` to reflect to libmongoc requirements.
+- Edit `docs/content/mongocxx-v3/installation/linux.md`,
+  `docs/content/mongocxx-v3/installation/macos.md` and
+  `docs/content/mongocxx-v3/installation/windows.md`.
+   If the release was not a release candidate, update `Step 3` to reflect the new latest stable version to download.

 ## Homebrew
 This requires a macOS machine.